lucamezzalira/vscode-annotations/README.md

 ## Next Features

 . adding fileswatcher API in order to run the check on files automatically . exporting annotations directly to README file

+## Suggestion

+For a better readability I suggest to install, in combination with vscode-annotations, the IBM output panel colorful extension: https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer